okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 In the example, the ingress controller is a `Replication Controller` to ensure that there is always one up and running.

 After deploying, if we curl with the -H host flag with `helloworld-v1.whatever.com` and v2 respectively, it would have the ingress controller route to each server.

+## Volumes

+How can we run stateful apps?